SPC Ignacio Arriaga

 Ignacio Arriaga grew up watching his mother struggle to provide for him and his five siblings.
 Wanting to provide a better life for her and his family, Ignacio joined the military with intentions of buying his mother a house.
 Tragically, he did not get the chance to fulfill this promise – his mother was killed in a car accident five days before his birthday and two months before he left for basic training.
 Two years later, Army Specialist Arriaga went on his first tour to Afghanistan.

 On Nov.
-22, 2010, six months into his first deployment, SPC Arriaga experienced another life-changing event.
-While serving as a mechanic with the 2nd Stryker Calvary Regiment, SPC Arriaga became paralyzed from the neck down in a vehicle rollover.
+20, 2010, five months into his first deployment, SPC Arriaga experienced another life-changing event.
+While serving as a mechanic with the 2nd Stryker Cavalry Regiment, SPC Arriaga became paralyzed from the neck down in a vehicle rollover.

 Medically retired, Ignacio has since regained some use of his arms and relearned how to do things for himself, but still faces many obstacles in his current home.
 He longs to be more self-sufficient, and often gets discouraged while doing daily tasks because he cannot reach the cabinets and the countertops are too high.
 He is constantly damaging the doorways with his wheelchair because they are too narrow.